 Mobile learning, or mLearning, is a key component of Qualcomm’s L&D strategy.
 With the launch of the Qualcomm Employee AppStore in 2013, employees are able to download training and other company content in mobile app form.
 Topics ranging from compliance training to sexual harassment to social learning are offered, all through the mobile devices that Qualcomm employees use every day.
 CLO Magazine reports that 43% of Qualcomm employees (including 74% of vice presidents and higher level executives) have used the Employee AppStore, accessing more than 20,000 hours of training content.

-From technical skills training to leadership development, Qualcomm employees have access to a wide range of learning opportunities through their corporate learning organization, The Qualcomm Learning Center.
+From technical skills training to leadership development, Qualcomm employees have access to a wide range of learning opportunities through their corporate learning portal, The Qualcomm Learning Center.
 Each year, the company holds more than 600 instructor-led training classes, along with countless knowledge-sharing sessions, brown bag discussions, and other informal learning events.

 In order to scale these in-person sessions, Qualcomm turned to video — and the Panopto enterprise video platform.
 Using Panopto, Qualcomm broadcasts training sessions live for employees who can attend in real-time.
 Those unable to attend the training or watch the live webcast are able to view the recording on-demand minutes after the meeting wraps up.